 UPCOMING EDUCATION COMMITTEE HEARINGS

-The Joint Committee on Education will be holding a public hearing on Tuesday, June 27th at 10:00 am in Room A2 on bills related to Curriculum and ELLs/Bilingual Education, which are listed below.
+The Joint Committee on Education will be holding a public hearing on Tuesday, July 25th at 10:00 am in Room B2 on bills related to School Finance, which are listed below.
 To read the text of the bills, please click here.